lucaturchet/OBDA_based_SMIs_preset_exchange/README.md

 A software to convert presets of an Elk-based smart musical instrument into a corresponding bela-based one.
 Further details on the following article:

 L. Turchet and P. Bouquet.
 "Smart Musical Instruments preset sharing: an ontology-based data access approach".
-Journal of the Audio Engineering Society, 2020 (submitted)
+IEEE World Forum on the Internet of Things (2021, submitted)